amargherio/mechanic/README.md

 - The DaemonSet is deployed in a custom `mechanic` namespace.
 This is to ensure that the DaemonSet can be managed independently of other resources in the cluster.
-- The Kustomize base doesn't have a valid image URL.
-It's required that you build the image and push it to a registry that your cluster can pull from.
-Once the iamge is in a registry, you can create a patch to have Kustomize update the image URL.
+- The Kustomize base offers a prebuilt image hosted in the GitHub Container Registry packages of this repository.
+If you choose, you can build your own image or pull the image from the GitHub Container Registry for this project and push it into your own registry.
+Once the image is in a registry, you can create a patch to have Kustomize update the image URL.
 - All images use a base container image of Azure Linux.

 ## How does it work?

 **mechanic** runs as a DaemonSet in your cluster.
 Each daemon pod monitors node updates and, for each update, checks the node conditions.
 If a `VMEventScheduled` condition is present, it queries the [Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service?tabs=linux) for maintenance information.